 You can get Prometheus data flowing in New Relic with just a few simple steps.
 Once you integrate, your data will be visible in query-based dashboards (and other query results), often within about five minutes.
 This page covers basic setup for the remote write integration, as well as a few common troubleshooting topics.
 For information on integrating Prometheus servers in a high availability (HA) configuration, see our Prometheus high availability documentation.

-If you're using the Prometheus Operator, you'll need to create a secret with the New Relic license key for the account to which you want to report data.
+If you're using the Prometheus Operator, you'll need to create a secret with the New Relic for the account to which you want to report data.
 Make sure the API key is of the type

 Ingest - License.

 kubectl -n YOUR_PROM_NAMESPACE create secret generic nr-license-key --from-literal=value=YOUR_LICENSE_KEY